Body of Work

 This project is the start of a much broader, more ambitious initiative, but the overarching goal is to create a new generation of thoughtful and beautiful projects that inspire.
 When turning the following pages, I hope that you are inspired by what the team has come up with.
 At the end of the day, that is how we hope our work will be judged.

-Body of WorkTerraineView More
+Body of WorkThe Orchard WorkspaceView More

-Body of WorkThe Energy HubView More
+Body of WorkArborView More